Taiwo-Sobande/Launchpad_Sql_solutions/README.md

-Solutions to SQL questions solved using PostgreSQL.
+Solutions to DEC Launchpad SQL questions solved using PostgreSQL.